gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

   .where($this is Observation)
   .where(code.coding.where(system = 'http://loinc.org' and code = '94309-2').exists())
 ```

 Used on the example file this expression would return 'true'.

 ```
 // At least one phone number present Bundle.entry.resource.where($this is Patient).telecom.where(system = 'phone').count() > 0
 ```

 Used on the example file this expression would return 'true'.

 ```
 // Bundle adheres to a specific profile Bundle.meta.profile.contains('https://demis.rki.de/fhir/StructureDefinition/NotificationBundleLaboratory')
 ```

 Used on the example file this expression would return 'true'.

 ```
 // Code contained in a controlled set Bundle.entry.resource.where($this is DiagnosticReport).code.coding.code in ('cvpd'|'mytp'|'hivp'|'invp')
 ```

 Used on the example file this expression would return 'true'.

+We typically strive to work with unambigous FHIR PATH expressions that result in a true or false.
+These are sufficent
+for our purposes of validation or traversing a binary search tree.
+Of course, it is possible to create significantly
+more complex evaluations on FHIR resources.
 ---

 ## Context — DEMIS and the need for clear rules